sfu-ireceptor/turnkey-gateway/README.md

 The HTML code of the login page should be displayed.

 Then go to <http://localhost> in your browser (replace "localhost" with your server URL if necessary) and log in using one of your users credentials.
+Note: in this alpha version, the password is not verified.

 ## Starting and stopping the Turnkey
 This will start and stop the Docker containers: